Krill Oil vs. Fish Oil: What to Know About Omega-3 Fatty Acids

 For the most complete omega-3 supplement, choose one that offers optimal doses of EPA and DHA, as well as an antioxidant to help defend against free radicals.
 Omega Krill Complex delivers it all.

-You get a unique blend of omega-3s from Antarctic krill oil, Norwegian herring roe, Atlantic and Pacific fish oils.
-Plus, astaxanthin and olive fruit extract level up your body’s free radical fighting power.
+The lemon-flavored supplement features a unique blend of omega-3s from wild-caught Antarctic krill oil, Norwegian herring roe, wild-caught Atlantic and Pacific fish oils.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!